 Mouthwashes aren’t designed to replace daily brushing and flossing of your teeth.
 They are usually recommended by the dentist as a supplement to daily dental care of brushing flossing and rinsing.
 Overusing mouthwashes can result in an increased risk of oral cancer.

-Busting some Dental Myths
+Busting some Myths about Teeth

 1. Extraction of teeth may affect eyesight